 - Slice the rinds into ¼-inch-wide strips.
 If the pith is very thick, slice some of it away from the rinds, but you want to retain some pith for two reasons: the pith makes for a thicker, chewier piece of candied peel, and its bitterness counterbalances the intense sweetness of the sugaring process.

 - Place the strips in a large stockpot and cover with cold water.
 Put the pot over high heat and bring to a boil.
 Let boil for a few minutes, then drain the pot into a large colander.
 Repeat the boiling-and-draining step twice more — filling up the pot with the strips and cold water to cover, bringing to a boil, draining, and then doing it all again for a third and final time.
 (Boiling and draining multiple times helps remove the bitterness from the pith.)

 - After the third round of boiling and draining, leave the drained strips in the colander.
 Put the 8 cups water in the stockpot and stir in the 6 cups sugar.
 Bring to a boil, then lower the heat to a simmer.
 Add the citrus strips and simmer until the peels are tender and look translucent, about 3 hours.
 Don’t let the sugar brown or caramelize.
 (If you’ve cut away a good portion of the pith, the strips will candy much faster; check after 1 hour.)

 - Prop a couple of wire cake-cooling racks over rimmed baking sheets.
 With a skimmer, scoop out the candied citrus peels and arrange them on the racks to cool.
 The excess syrup will drip off of them as they cool.

-- Roll the cooled strips in the extra 1 cup sugar until each strip is evenly coated.
-Shake off excess sugar and let dry for several hours (preferably overnight) on parchment paper.
+- Quickly roll the cooled strips in the extra 1 cup sugar until each strip is evenly coated.
+Shake off any excess sugar and let dry for several hours (preferably overnight) on parchment paper.

 Candied citrus peel will last for a couple of weeks if stored in an airtight container.